 Policies Which May Affect Your Certification

-To properly process a certification request, all previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits, even if the coursework does not apply to the current curriculum.
+To properly process a certification request, all previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits.

-The student must report any schedule changes and supply a copy of the new schedule to LCCC's School Certifying Officials.
+The student must contact LCCC's School Certifying Officials to report any schedule changes.
+Changes to your schedule may incur financial responsibilities or result in a change of funding from VAadditionally, you may be financially responsible to the College should courses taken not be approved or required for your program.
 The Department of Veterans Affairs requires that coursework is applicable to the chosen degree or certificate.
 Courses that are not applicable to the chosen degree or certificate cannot be certified.
 The student will receive either a written notice via email or a telephone call when a course(s) cannot be certified.
 It is the student’s responsibility to respond to the notice.
 Please allow enough time to process a schedule adjustment (drop/add), if necessary.

 Change of Degree or Certificate Program